The Pacific Marine Circle Route

 Once you get back to Sooke, you will be back in civilization.
 You will find all the amenities you could want here; gas, restaurants, fast food places, coffee shops, accommodation, shopping etc. Sooke is situated on Sooke Harbour, a large very sheltered bay on the coast.

 On the outskirts of Sooke just before you cross the Sooke River, you will pass the Sooke Region Museum and Visitor Centre, a community museum that explores the human and natural heritage of the region from Sooke to Port Renfrew.
 The museum is easily identified by the huge third-order Fresnel lens on display outside the museum.
-This lens was removed from the Sherringham Point lighthouse in 1976.
+The lighthouse housing the lens was removed from Triangle Island on the northern tip of Vancouver Island, originally built in 1910, but the original lens disappeared while in storage after it was dismantled, so the Fresenel lens on display here is from the Estevan Point lighthouse.
 The museum also operates the local visitor information centre for the region, holds various special event during the year, has a gift shop with local arts & crafts, plus they can do special meals for pre-booked tour groups.